Skip to content

 “You’re in meeting room 3B.
 It’s down the hall and to the left,” she says, pointing behind her.
 “We’ve sent the location and map to your tablet.”

 “Thanks.”
-I glance at my tablet and see the map pop up on the screen.
+I glance at my tablet and the map pops up on the screen.
 I’ve been to several offices and rooms in the I.A. but not everywhere.
 I’m getting closer to having access to the entire building, and I cannot wait.

 Oh.
 There’s already a crowd outside of the conference room.
 Wow.
-There are a lot of suits crammed into the small hallway, all talking animatedly over each other.
-My heart thuds in my chest as I take in the sight.
+There are a lot of suits crammed into the small hallway, all talking over each other.
+My hands begin to sweat.
 I’ve never seen so many top-tier scientists and engineers gathered together in one place.
 I scan the people waiting, searching for familiar faces among the sea of strangers.
 Not that I want to see anyone in particular or anything.
 Many people my age who work here will remember what happened… and I’m trying to forget it.

 Trying and failing.

-Ivan nudges me forward, seeming to sense my hesitation.
+Ivan nudges me forward, sensing my hesitation.
 He takes a few steps ahead of me and weaves his way through the crowd, effortlessly dodging moving shoes and other animals.
-I follow him, grateful for his presence and confident that he won’t lead me astray.
+I follow him, grateful for him and confident he won’t lead me astray.

 Oh shit.